 Submission Guidelines

-We will present one work of visual art along with each story.
-These works are selected from various sources.3 They are, for the most part, not specially commissioned; and, while linked in theme, mood, or subject to the stories they accompany, they are not illustrations.
+We present one work of visual art along with each story.
+These works are selected from various sources.2 They are, for the most part, not specially commissioned.

 We’re always in need of art!
 If your style seems even tangentially relevant to our aesthetic, we strongly encourage you to share your work.
 We’re open to any medium and a variety of styles.